Cold War (1985–1991): End of the Cold War

-As a consequence of the Revolutions of 1989 and the adoption of a foreign policy based on non-interference by the Soviet Union, the Warsaw Pact was dissolved and Soviet troops began withdrawing back to the Soviet Union, completing their withdrawal by the mid-1990s.
+As a consequence of the Revolutions of 1989 and the adoption of a foreign policy based on non-interference by the Soviet Union, the Warsaw Pact rapidly lost its political and military rationale and began to dissolve.
+Meanwhile, troops stationed across eastern Europe began returning to the Soviet Union, completing their withdrawal by the mid-1990s.
+This marked the end of the Soviet military presence that had defined the political order in Europe since 1945.